MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

   - /overview/api-components/
 ---

-This document captures the unique components in Materialize to hel functions differently from traditional databases.
+This document captures the unique components in Materialize and how they function differently from traditional databases.

 Materialize uses the components below to compute and build your data queries.

 Component                | Use
 -------------------------|-----
+**[Clusters]**           | Isolated logical workspaces that can be used by sources, sinks, indexes, and materialized views.
+**[Cluster replicas]**   | Physical compute resources within a cluster.
 **[Sources]**            | An external system you want Materialize to read data from (e.g. Kafka).
 **[Views]**              | Queries of sources and other views that you want to save for repeated execution.
 **[Indexes]**            | Query results stored in memory.
 **[Materialized views]** | Query results stored durably.
 **[Sinks]**              | Output streams or files that Materialize sends data to.
-**[Clusters]**           | Logical compute resources that can be used by sources, sinks, indexes, and materialized views.
-**[Cluster replicas]**   | Allocate physical compute resources for a cluster.

 ## Clusters

-Clusters are logical components that describe how Materialize allocates compute resources for your dataflow objects.
+Clusters are logical workspaces that describe how Materialize allocates compute resources for your dataflow objects.
 When you create a dataflow object like a source or an index, you must specify a cluster or your resource will use the `default` cluster.